samiemostafavi/autoran/docs/E320_LATE_ISSUE.md

+# Sudden Late Tx Streaming Problem

-I could successfully run OAI Enb with USRP E320 and UHD 3.15.0.
-Everything seems normal for 10-20 seconds.
+When running OAI Enb with USRP E320 and UHD 3.15.0, everything seems normal for 10-20 seconds.
 But all of a sudden, I get `LLLLLLLLLL`s in the enb logs.
 There is the same issue with OAI lteUE.
 Even when I run them together they find each other and establish the connection.
 But again after a while, one of them gets broken and drops the connection.

 In order to resolve the issue, several things needed to be done:

-# USRP and Host run the same UHD version 3.15.0
+## USRP and Host run the same UHD version 3.15.0

-# Turn off hyperthreading
+## Turn off hyperthreading

 This is not specific for this issue only.
 For all openairinterface deployments, hyperthreading must be turend off.
 In order to disable hyperthreading, turn off Simultaneous Multithreading (SMT) control: